Kaodemic/facebook-clone/README.md

 ## Features ( 1.0.0 )

-**I've tried my best to clone the real Facebook Beta even with the same colors provided in theme.js**
+**I've tried my best to clone the real kaobook Beta even with the same colors provided in theme.js**

 ### Login / Register